Bye Bye Love (The Everly Brothers song): Personnel

+Charts & certifications

 Other cover versions

 The Everly Brothers' country success was concurrent with another country version, recorded by Webb Pierce, at the time one of country music's top entertainers.
 Pierce's version reached No. 7 on Billboard's chart of Most Played C&W by Jockeys, while reaching No. 8 on Billboard's chart of C&W Best Selling in Stores, in a tandem ranking with its B-side, "Missing You".

+Roy Orbison covered the song on his 1961 album Lonely and Blue.

+Ray Charles covered the song on his 1962 album Modern Sounds in Country and Western Music, and also performed the song live, including in a television appearance with Glen Campbell.

+The Beatles covered the song during the Let It Be sessions in 1969.

+The Brothers & the Sisters recorded a Hebrew version in 1973, titled "Sha-Shalom".

+An altered version, titled "Bye Bye Life", sung by Ben Vereen and Roy Scheider, serves as the finale to the 1979 film All That Jazz.

+David Lindley covered the song on his 1981 album El Rayo-X.

 Lacy J. Dalton covered the song on her 1992 album Chains on the Wind.
 Her version peaked at number 69 on the RPM Country Tracks chart in Canada.

+Anne Murray covered the song on her 2002 album Country Croonin'.

-Roy Orbison covered the song on his 1961 album, titled " Lonely and Blue".
+Ann-Margret covered the song in a duet with Pete Townshend on her 2023 album, Born to Be Wild.

+A parody of the song was used in a commercial for Sea-Bond denture adhesive in the late 2000s.
+Within the music industry, the use of the song in that matter was a cautionary tale for how allowing a song to be used in advertising can go wrong; songwriter and producer Bob Gaudio recalled the advertisement when discussing the tight rein he held over his catalog with the Four Seasons Partnership: "Even now I have to turn it off if it shows up on YouTube.
+It's just terrible."